Skip to main content

 Vienna

-The Bachelor Psychology degree programme is oriented towards cultural and social sciences and provides a basic education in scientific psychology.
+The Bachelor Psychology Programme is oriented towards cultural and social sciences and provides a basic education in scientific psychology.
 According to the Austrian Psychologists Act, the degree represents the first stage in the training to become a psychologist in Austria.
-The programme is offered in German and English in Vienna.
+The programme is offered in German and English at SFU Vienna.

 Admission Requirements